openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 IRE-xEXP: Close the TCP connection
 ```

 #### insights-runtime-extractor Constraints

 The insights-runtime-extractor `extractor` is sensitive software that requires high privileges to function.
-It needs to run as privileged and access the host table of Worker Nodes to read their `/proc` tables and run as root to be able to enter in process namespaces.
+It needs to run as privileged and in the host PID namespace of Worker Nodes to read their `/proc` tables.
+It must also run as root to be able to enter in process namespaces.

 A specific `SecurityContextConstraints` should be added to the `openshift-insights` to deploy the insights-runtime-extractor with the required permissions.